lalitsachan/lalitsachan.github.io/_posts/2019-07-09-Feature-Engineering.md

 Ignoring the discussion where you can convert the categorical feature to some numeric representation without changing the sense of information  .

 Everybody starts coding categorical columns by creating `n-1` dummies for n categories .
 However we should keep in mind that if any category doesn't have enough observations/data, we won't be able to extract consistent/reliable patterns from it.
-Its a common practice to ignore such categories.
+It's a common practice to ignore such categories.
 You have to decide a frequency cutoff.
 There isn't much point in searching the depths of internet to find a good value for this cutoff.
 Keep the tradeoff in mind , higher cutoff will lead to information loss and lower cutoff will lead to data explosion and overfitting.

 Here is a quick python function which will enable you to create dummies with frequency cutoff.